irisraine/python-project-52/README.md

 ### Description

 Educational project.
+Task Manager is a complete application based on the Django framework.
-Task Manager is a task management system.
+It is a task management system.
 It allows you to set tasks, assign performers and change their statuses.
 Registration and authentication are required to work with the system.